Mujeeb Murana

-Mujeeb Murana (born 23 September 2000) is a Nigerian professional footballer who plays as a right-back.
+Mujeeb Murana (born 23 September 2000) is a Nigerian professional footballer who plays as a right-back for USL League One club Richmond Kickers.

 Club career

 Born in Nigeria, Murana moved to the United States in 2007 with his father, and enrolled in local soccer programs.
 He joined the youth academy of Houston Dynamo in 2012, and captained their youth team at U19 level.
 He attended Saint Louis University, where he was a mainstay of their soccer team the SLU Billikens.
 He had a stint with the Flint City Bucks in 2021, with 1 goal and 7 appearances.
 On 16 February 2023, he signed a homegrown contract with the Houston Dynamo for the 2023 season, with options to extended until 2025.

 He made his senior and professional debut with Houston Dynamo in a 1–0 U.S. Open Cup win over Sporting Kansas City on 10 May 2023.

 Following his release from Houston at the end of their 2023 season, Murana joined USL Championship side Birmingham Legion.
 He transferred to Miami FC on June 1, 2024.

+On 4 December 2025, Murana signed for USL League One club Richmond Kickers for their 2026 season.

+He made his debut for the Kickers in the opening match of the USL League One season, in a 1–1 draw against AV Alta.